Tony Mochama awarded Sh 9 million for defamation in ‘sexual assault’ case

 The meeting was to discuss the business of the Africa Poetry Book Fund with the Fund’s founder, Prof Kwame Dawes.

-But in his ruling, Magistrate A. Obura said their was no evidence that Mochama molested or sexually assaulted the two women namely, Shalja Patel and Prof Wambui Mwangi.
+But in his ruling, Magistrate A. Obura said there was no evidence that Mochama molested or sexually assaulted the two women namely, Shalja Patel and Prof Wambui Mwangi.

 SEXUAL HARASSMENT